zencart/documentation/content/dev/code/notifiers.md

 ### Auto-loaded Observers

-If you're developing a plugin that uses an observer-class, you normally have to provide ***two*** files in your plugin's distribution to get that class loaded and instantiated:
+If you're developing a plugin that uses an observer-class, in earlier versions of Zen Cart, you would have had to provide ***two*** files in your plugin's distribution to get that class loaded and instantiated:

 1. /includes/auto_loaders/config.your_plugin.php
 2. /includes/classes/observers/class.your_plugin.php

-Starting with Zen Cart v1.5.3, built-in functionality will do the  "heavy lifting" to get your class-file loaded and instantiated &mdash; so  long as your class doesn't have any special requirements on its load  point (auto-loaded classes are loaded at point `175`, after all other  system dependencies are loaded).
-Here are the requirements (as pulled  from the file `/includes/init_includes/init_observers.php`):
+Starting with Zen Cart v1.5.3, built-in functionality will do the  "heavy lifting" to get your class-file loaded and instantiated, saving you some effort.

+Here are the requirements:

 1. The file is in the `/includes/classes/observers` sub-directory and named **auto.**your_plugin.php.
 All files in this directory that start with **auto.** will be included (i.e. loaded).
 2. The file defines a class named **zcObserver** + the [CamelCased](http://en.wikipedia.org/wiki/CamelCase) filename, e.g. a file named `auto.your_plugin.php` will contain a class named  `zcObserverYourPlugin`.
 A myDEBUG\*.log file will be generated if a  properly-named file is loaded, but the class name doesn't conform to  these rules.

+Note that this technique will work so  long as your class doesn't have any special requirements on its load  point (auto-loaded classes are loaded at point `175`, after all other  system dependencies are loaded).

 For example, the *Products Viewed Counter* described [above](#update) could provide the same functionality and not need its auto-loader component if the observer-class file was renamed to `/includes/classes/observers/auto.products_viewed_counter.php` and its class name was updated to be `zcObserverProductsViewedCounter.php`.

 ### Event-Specific Update Methods

+Problem: If you register for a number of related events, a single `update` function will be getting different parameters depending on which event fires.

-Your observer-class' `update` method(s) can be customized based on the notification received, since the parameters for a notification depend on the notification received.
+Solution: Your observer-class' `update` method(s) can be customized based on the notification received, since the parameters for a notification depend on the notification received.
+So rather than use one `update` method, create separate methods to receive each type of event.

 There are two syntaxes supported for this: